-6.6.3.1 The Resource Center
+6.6.3.2 The Resource Center

 The DAD resource center is an effective tool to fulfill the DAD's stated mission.
-The resource center distributes and lends literature and materials to assist KFUPM faculty members to excel in teaching and research.
-The materials include books, information brochures, videotapes, the DAD Web site and Multimedia and other references.
+The resource center distributes and lends literature and materials to assist KFUPM faculty members to excel in teaching.
+The materials include books, information brochures, multimedia and other references.